Read or buy our book, Build: Elements of an Effective Software Organization →

 Reviewing where our time goes

-We follow the Balance Framework approach, where work is divided to mandatory "keeping the lights on" work and elective investments (building new stuff, improving existing stuff or increasing productivity).
+We follow the Balance Framework approach, where work is divided to mandatory "keeping the lights on" work and elective investments (building new stuff, improving existing stuff, or increasing productivity).

 For our team, the biggest problem has been maintaining enough focus on building new features.
 As engineers, we often gravitate towards making the code nicer to work with (increase productivity) and sometimes lose focus on the customer-facing goals.
 This view helps us see when the balance is slipping, and has allowed us to course correct to ensure that we're also shipping new features to customers.

-The investment distribution view in Swarmia showing us slipping from New Stuff
+The investment distribution view in Swarmia showing us slipping from new stuff

-The investment distribution view in Swarmia showing us slipping from New Stuff
+The investment distribution view in Swarmia showing us slipping from new stuff

 Hosting retrospectives